 |Professional member, established editor||$80–$110/h|

 Source: iPed Editors’ Pay Rates.

 Notes: These rates exclude goods and services tax (GST).
 Australian editors registered for GST are required to charge 10% GST.

 Rates are calculated as at 1 January 2020 and are regularly reviewed (at least annually).

 Many authors question the total price of Australian book editing.
 Perhaps it seems a lot when compared to Indian, American, or other editors.
 The effort put into editing and helping clients never drops off as the years pass… in fact, the rate of change has accelerated.
 Now, most editors need to pay for word processing and desktop publishing software, invoicing program, Acrobat Pro, website hosting, domain name, securing our website, as well as professional memberships and extended training.

 Brisbane book editors should really be charging a minimum of $100 an hour, considering all the years of experience leading to being adept at editing.
-For example, in the ’90s, while some were still rockin’ to nursery rhymes, I was sub-editing an investing newsletter and learning proofreaders’ marks as I laid out Successful Personal Investing.
+For example, in the ’90s, I was sub-editing an investing newsletter and learning proofreaders’ marks as I laid out Successful Personal Investing.
 This is now 25 YEARS ago, years which have been spent writing, editing, or learning other skills.